New Zealand Police: Road Vehicles

 Liveried vehicles are known as Marked or Uniform and are most commonly white, but can be other standard factory colours with a chequered Battenburg markings yellow-blue livery.
 Liveried vehicles make up the majority of the New Zealand Police fleet.
 In 2021 the New Zealand Police removed the iconic "Safer Communities Together" slogan from the side of their new vehicles instead using that area to promote the use of the 111 emergency and 105 non-emergency telephone numbers.
 Police also use a wide variety of vehicles without liveries with hidden emergency lights in standard factory colours, commonly known as unmarked or covert vehicles.

-Highway Patrol and Motorway Patrol

-The Highway Patrol and Motorway Patrol divisions mainly use the Skoda Superb slowly replacing the Holden Commodore LT variant along with the VF Commodore SV6 and Evoke.
-Highway Patrol and Motorway Patrol primarily use the all-wheel drive 206kW model of the Skoda Superb which looks almost identical to other frontline liveried Skoda Superb.
-The main visual difference between generic frontline vehicles and Highway Patrol and Motorway Patrol vehicles is the livery which has special markings stating Highway Patrol or Motorway Patrol on the sides, back and front.